aisham21/Google-Sheets-Project/README.md

 <h2>Steps Taken</h2>

-- Planned out what data tables and columns were important for my analysis
+- Planned out what columns were important for my analysis; removed unnecessary ones
-- Prepared the dataset by merging necessary tables using VLOOKUP
+- Prepared the dataset by merging necessary columns into one comprehensive dataset using spreadsheet functions such as VLOOKUP
+  - Other spreadsheet functions I used were: SUMIF() and COUNTIF()
 - Cleaned the dataset checking for duplicates, empty cells, and other inconsistencies
    - I used the Data tab in google sheets to aid in data cleaning.
    - I used conditional formating to find any "blanks" and remove them